austinhutchen/cMalloc/README.md

     void *mm_realloc(void *ptr, size_t size);
 ```
 The `mm.c` file implements the simplest but
-still functionally correct malloc package that we could think
+still functionally correct malloc package that I could think
 of.
-Using this as a starting place, modify these functions (and
+Using this as a starting place, I modified these functions (and
 possibly define other private `static` functions), so that they
 obey the following semantics: